 The original one you see on this page knit by Anna used 640 yards.

 What we have on this web page is not the same as the yarn that she used in her original piece.
-You can see our yarn in the inset photo on the top picture and again right below that.
+You can see our yarn in the inset photo in the middle of the shawl as shown in the top picture and again right below that.
 The other photos (used with the Anna's permission) are there to show you the design.

 Though the beads are optional, they will be included in each kit.
 If you really would prefer just getting the yarn sets, contact me and I will set you up with a special web page.

 Anna used1,153 size 6/0 beads for the version in the first photo.